Today we are talking about those of you who are facing a decision that will affect innocent beings.

 Or maybe it’s not the meat industry that is bothering you, perhaps you are interested in hunting or backyard eggs.

-If that is the case, let me introduce you to Ed Winters and Alex O’Connor, who are both British animal right activists and debaters.
-I don’t know what ethical issues you are questioning but I am positive you will find the answers you are looking for on their YouTube channels.
+If that is the case, let me introduce you to Ed Winters who is a British animal rights activist and debater.
+I don’t know what ethical issues you are questioning but I am positive you will find the answers you are looking for on his YouTube channel.

 I think I covered the biggest issues people face when wanting to go back to paying for the exploitation of non-human animals.